EG2026/test-site/README.md

-# Hugo website for SGP 2023
+# Hugo website for EG 2026

 > :warning: **_Do not edit `docs/` directly_**